 Conditions: Check current conditions and trip reports at WTA.

-Kids will love: Log bridges for crossing small streams, wading in the chilly river, and climbing rocks, and staying cool on hot days!
+Kids will love: Log bridges crossing small streams, wading in the chilly river, climbing rocks and staying cool on a hot day!

 Highlights: If towering, moss-draped trees and pounding waterfalls are your thing, you’ll love this trail because it has plenty of both, gained with very little effort.
 Winding through one of the few remaining low-elevation, old-growth forests in the Cascades, the lush, seven-mile out-and-back hike passes sword ferns, cedars, and several cliffside waterfalls that plunge into the trail’s namesake river.
-From the start your ears are filled with the sound of flowing, gurgling water, and this trail hugs beautiful Boulder River most of the way to the trail’s dead end at 8.3 miles.
+From the start your ears are filled with the sound of flowing, gurgling water, and this trail hugs beautiful Boulder River most of the way to the trail’s eventual dead end.